top of page

 Initial Principal Savings

-This is the cash contribution that the tenant pays upfront towards the Purchase Price of the Preferred Home.
-This secures a percentage share in the property-owning SPV, and is placed into a secure Tenant Deposit Scheme.
+This is the initial deposit that you contribute towards the Purchase Price of your Preferred Home.
+This secures a beneficial share interest in the property-owning SPV, and is placed into a secure Tenant Deposit Scheme.

 Internal Rate of Return (IRR)